2 mins read

 Taste – freshly baked loves of Moroccan khobz

 Bread is universal.
 It is the dough that connects the cultures of France with those of the Philippines.
 But every bread is different, and every process of baking has its own particular taste.
 Nowhere is this more notable than among the souks of Morocco’s Fez.
 The pain quotidian in this ancient city is Khobz.
-Wearing their colourful kalabas, the locals bring trays of cloth-covered, unbaked bread to neighbourhood bakeries, where these soft discs are met with heat.
-The result is a fluffy yet crispy roundel of flavour that’s used to scoop up sauce and prepare unimaginably good sandwiches.
+Wearing their colorful kalabas, the locals bring trays of cloth-covered, unbaked bread to neighborhood bakeries, where these soft discs are met with heat.
+The result is a fluffy yet crispy roundel of flavor that’s used to scoop up sauce and prepare unimaginably good sandwiches.

 Take me there